 Zantac and ranitidine are heartburn medicines that contain an element known as N-nitrosodimethylamine, or NDMA.
-NDMA is listed by the World Health Organization as a probable human carcinogen.
-The highest cancer risk posed by excessive levels of NDMA is gastric or stomach cancer.
+NDMA is listed by the World Health Organization (WHO) as a probable human carcinogen.
+Excessive levels of NDMA can cause gastric or stomach cancer.

-However, high levels or long-term exposure to NDMA may increase the risk of:
+However, high levels or long-term exposure to NDMA may also increase the risk of:

 - Colorectal cancer